gipi/blog/_drafts/processor-arithmetics.md

 Remember that a value into a register is not signed or unsigned by itself, it depends on how is used in the code.

+## Operations

+### Extension

+In certain cases could be necessary to do operations between numbers having a different number of bits; if these numbers are unsigned it's not big deal, but if instead we having signed ones we have to **sign extend** i.e. to complete the bits of the extended number with all ``1``s.

 ## Flags

 It's all fine and good but as already said, we have a limited number of bits